Spaces of locally convex curves in S^n and combinatorics of the group B_{n+1}: Introduction and main results

-A number of results about the topology of $\Omega^n_Q$, mostly in the case $Q=I$ or in the case $n=2$, were earlier obtained in \cite{Anisov}, \cite {Little}, \cite {Saldanha}, \cite {SK}, \cite{Shapiro2} and \cite{ShapiroM}.
-In particular, it was shown that the number of connected components of $\Omega^n_{I}$ equals $3$ for even $n$ and $2$ for odd $n>1$: this is related to the existence of globally convex curves on all even-dimensional spheres.
+Some information about the topology of $\Little\Ss^n(Q)$, mostly in the case $Q=I$ or in the case $n=2$, was earlier obtained in \cite{Anisov}, \cite{Little}, \cite{Saldanha1}, \cite{Saldanha2}, \cite{SK}, \cite{Shapiro2} and \cite{ShapiroM}.
+In particular, it was shown that the number of connected components of $\Little\Ss^n(I)$ equals $3$ for even $n$ and $2$ for odd $n>1$, which is related to the existence of closed globally convex curves on all even-dimensional spheres.
 It was also shown in \cite{Anisov} that for $n$ even the space of closed globally convex curves with a fixed initial frame is contractible.
-The first nontrivial information about the higher homology and homotopy groups of these components can be found in \cite{Saldanha}.
-In this paper we leave aside the fascinating question about the topology of the spaces $\Omega^n_Q$ and concentrate on the following.
+The first nontrivial information about the higher homology and homotopy groups of these components can be found in \cite{Saldanha1} and \cite{Saldanha2}.

+In this paper we leave aside the fascinating and widely open question about the topology of the spaces $\Little\Ss^n(Q)$ and concentrate on the following.